zazuko/ontology-manager/README.md

 drop role example_com_role_person;
 ```

-### How to create a new design?
+### How to create a new theme?

-Designs are loaded by [page layouts](./layouts/) using a design name defined by the environment variable `EDITOR_STYLE`.
-If `EDITOR_STYLE=foobar-baz`, the editor will use `./layouts/default-foobar-baz.vue` and  `./layouts/background-foobar-baz.vue`.

-The simplest way of creating a new design is:
-1. choose a name `somename` for your design,
-1. create a copy of the `default` and `background` layouts and name them `default-somename.vue` and `background-somename.vue`,
-1. these layouts should `import` your stylesheets in the `beforeCreate` step.

-Our file naming convention can be seen in [./assets/scss/](./assets/scss/):
-* `./assets/scss/somename-style.scss` is the stylesheet entrypoint for
-* `./assets/scss/somename-components/`
+To create a new theme, simply copy an existing theme and modify it:

+1. `cp -r assets/themes/zazuko assets/themes/your-theme`
+1. The scss main file/entrypoint is: `assets/themes/your-theme/theme.scss`
+1. Configure nuxt to use your theme: `{ lang: 'scss', src: '@/assets/themes/your-theme/theme.scss' }` instead of `{ lang: 'scss', src: '@/assets/themes/zazuko/theme.scss' }`

 ## References